alirezadir/Machine-Learning-Interviews/src/MLSD/mlsd-video-recom.md

 What do we choose?
 We choose a sequential hybrid model (standard e.g. for video recommendation)

-We follow  the three stage recommender system (funnel architecture) in order to meet latency requirements and eb able to scale the system to billions of items.
+We follow  the three stage recommender system (funnel architecture) in order to meet latency requirements and be able to scale the system to billions of items.

 ```mermaid
    Candidate generation --> Ranking --> Re-ranking